Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 Select-Object -Property type, capabilities
 ```

 This example demonstrates how you can use PowerShell to process the output returned by the CLI.
 PowerShell provides commands that make it easy to transform CLI output into PowerShell objects.
-For instance, you can see the `ConvertFrom-Json` command to convert JSON output, and then filter and select specific properties using `Where-Object` and `Select-Object`.
+For instance, you can see the `ConvertFrom-Json` command to convert JSON output, and then filter and select specific properties using `Where-Object` and `Select-Object` commands.

-Whilst PowerShell runs both on MacOS and Linux, you can use other widely used tools for parsing, filtering, and modifying JSON by using for example [jq](https://jqlang.org/).
-For this section, PowerShell is used, but know there are other possibilities.
+PowerShell isn't limited to Windows anymore.
+It can run on MacOS and Linux, but you don't have to use it.
+Instead, there are other tools for parsing, filtering, and modifying JSON by using for example [jq](https://jqlang.org/).

+> [!TIP]
+> Know that these tools are available on the market and you're not limited in using PowerShell.

 Time to examine the possibilities to input the required properties by executing the `Microsoft.DSC.Debug/Echo` resource.
 First, run the following command: `dsc resource schema --resource Microsoft.DSC.Debug/Echo` to indicate what input is required.